peitalin/vim-jsx-typescript/README.md

 To install from within vim, use the commands below.
 ```
 :so ~/.vimrc
 :PluginInstall

-OR for vim-plug:
+" OR for vim-plug:
+:so ~/.vimrc
 :PlugInstall

 ```